-Additional learning places create more opportunities for all pupils to be supported and to EDCI Screening Updated February 2011 meet their needs at every age, whether they are male or female, and in every school.
+Additional learning places create more opportunities for all pupils to be supported and to meet their needs at every age, whether they are male or female, and in every school.
 This proposal supports that aim and would not have an adverse impact on any child or young person who attends the school included in this proposal.
 The school ethos and accommodation would ensure that all children and young people who attend can take a full part in the school curriculum in an environment that supports their specific needs regardless of religion, ethnic background and nationality.
 Expansion of the existing school will ensure that it continues to support the needs of its community by providing more places for local children.

 The SEN provision would also allow for some of our most vulnerable learners with ASC (Autistic Spectrum Condition) who often have the academic ability but who are displaced from learning as a result of their social difficulties and anxiety, the chance to access mainstream school.
-This would be a city-wide provision taking into account the growth in all areas, but particularly for children living in the North East of the city.
+This would be a city-wide provision taking into account the growth in all areas, but particularly for children living in South Leeds.
 The ASC provision would give the individual pupil a flexible and tailored education as well as providing a safe space within the school.
 This would be supported by specialist and experienced staff supporting teaching and learning.
 Pupils would feel safe and have full access to the broad and balanced mainstream curriculum.
 The aim of the provision would be for pupils to access mainstream most of the time.
-Providing ASC places from primary to secondary in one provision would allow for effective transition planning supporting the authority's drive to improve young people's preparation for adulthood.

-Provision within Carr Manor Community School supports the authority's drive to make Leeds' provision accessible and inclusive.
+Provision within Beeston Hill St Luke's C of E Primary School supports the authority's drive to make Leeds' provision accessible and inclusive.

-Any new accommodation would meet the Equality Act 2010 and would therefore be accessible for all.
+Any new accommodation would meet the Equality Act 2010 and would, therefore, be accessible for all.

 This proposal would have a positive impact on promoting choice and diversity for local families who are applying for a school place.
-Carr Manor Community School is popular with local families, benefits from strong leadership and management and serves an increasingly diverse community.
+Beeston Hill St Luke's C of E Primary School is an 'Outstanding' school which is popular with local families, benefits from strong leadership and management and serves an increasingly diverse community.
 An increase in admission numbers would mean that more pupils would benefit from the quality of education and care provided at the school.

-• Actions
+Actions